CES 2023: Companies tout environmental innovations - ExBulletin

 But sourcing these ingredients in bulk is a problem, he said.

-Can you get it on a large scale to increase production?
-So how do you change the manufacturing process to do that?
-It’s a challenge, but a welcome one, he said.
+Can we get it on a larger scale to increase production?
+So how do we change the manufacturing process to do that?
+It’s a challenge, but we welcome it,” he said.

-Sean Nyquist of the Forest Stewardship Council, which is working to certify sustainable rubber, says there is still room for improvement in sourcing Goodyears rubber.
+Sean Nyquist of the Forest Stewardship Council, which works to certify sustainable rubber, said Goodyear’s rubber sourcing still needs improvement.

 He said there has been significant deforestation in the last 20 years as a result of natural rubber.